 Over an investment cycle of 24 months, the central plant was completely replaced and a number of lease re-structured to increase the passing rental level and extend the income term.
 A sale price of £23.75m was achieved and a realised investment return of 45.5% IRR / 1.98x equity Multiple (Leveraged asset level).

-Trinova has a realised IRR to date of 34% across 8 full cycle deals since inception.
+Trinova has a realised IRR of 32% across 8 full cycle deals.